aaaronhsu/flow-masterlist/README.md

 ## Website Structure
 The website is divided between 3 of the main props taught at StuyFlow: **Staffing**, **Stringing**, and **Whipping**.
 Each section contains tips for each skill level as well as a chart that contains a recommended sequence of moves to learn for their respective prop.
 From the chart, users can click on specific moves to get more information.
 Each move contains
-* A designated difficulty level
+* A designated difficulty level and skillset
 * An embedded video demonstration
 * Various tips
 * Links to YouTube tutorials